 I’ve been going out for walks every single nice day and I have good intentions….really I do!
 But then another holiday that is all about the sweet treats just HAS to roll around.
 Thank you very much, Easter!

 Here’s a dessert to help you get through Easter with minimal waistline damage: Lighter Mini Cheesecakes.

 I’m not much of a baker so when I post a dessert recipe, it will be fool-proof and super-simple!
-Besides being easy, these are portion controlled and reduced fat but have all the flavor of a rich cheesecake with a twist of lemon.
+Besides being easy, these are reduced fat but have all the flavor of a rich cheesecake.